QuantBlockchain/www26-qab4web/README.md

-# AI-Enhanced Quantum-Safe Blockchains for the Web
+# Quantum-Safe, Efficient, and AI-Enhanced Blockchains for the Web
 ## A Cooperative Tutorial on Quantum Computing, Blockchain Applications, and Data Standards

 **ACM Web Conference 2026 (WWW Companion '26)** — Online Session